michael-y03/Silksong-Ultrawide-Fix/README.md

 Silksong officially supports up to 21:9, but users with larger aspect ratios get black bars.

-This patched `Assembly-CSharp.dll` removes the aspect ratio cap so the game runs correctly on larger screens.
+This tool patches your local Assembly-CSharp.dll to remove the aspect ratio cap so the game runs correctly on larger screens.
 ✔️ Works with both **Steam** and **Game Pass** releases.

 ![Silksong in 32:9](image.png)